MarcelaCAE/project-3-nlp/README.md

 ## Methodology

 ### **ETL (Extract, Transform, Load)**
--Create the function to load the data from the CSV file containing text and labeled data.
+- Create the function to load the data from the CSV file containing text and labeled data.
--Create the function to preprocess the data by standardizing it, removing non-alphabetic characters, and adjusting column names.
+- Create the function to preprocess the data by standardizing it, removing non-alphabetic characters, and adjusting column names.
 - Create the function to combine the words in each row into a single string, forming a list of headlines

 ### **Feature Extraction**